-In Class IX, we learnt about the combining capacity of various elements and how it depends on the number of valence electrons.
+In Class IX, we learnt about the combining capacity of various elements and number of valence electrons.
 Let us now look at the electronic configuration of carbon.
 The atomic number of carbon is 6.
 What would be the distribution of electrons in various shells for carbon?
 How many valence electrons will carbon have?

-We know that the reactivity of elements is explained as their tendency to attain a completely filled outer shell, that is, attain noble gas configuration.
-Elements forming ionic compounds achieve this by either gaining or losing electrons from the outermost shell.
-In the case of carbon, it has four electrons in its outermost shell and needs to gain or lose four electrons to attain noble gas configuration.
+We know that the reactivity of elements is explained as their tendency to attain a completely filled outer shell, that is, to attain noble gas configuration.
+Elements forming ionic compounds achieve this by either gaining or losing electrons form the outermost shell.
+In the case of carbon, there are four electrons in its outermost shell and needs to gain or lose four electrons to attain noble gas configuration.
 If it were to gain or lose electrons -

-- (i) It could gain four electrons forming C4- anion.
-But it would be difficult for the nucleus with six protons to hold on to ten electrons, that is, four extra electrons. - (ii) It could lose four electrons forming C4+ cation.
+I. It could gain four electrons forming C^{4-} anion.
+But it would be difficult for the nucleus with six protons to hold on to ten electrons, that is, four extra electrons.

+II.
+It could lose four electrons forming C^{4+} cation.
 But it would require a large amount of energy to remove four electrons leaving behind a carbon cation with six protons in its nucleus holding on to just two electrons.

 Carbon overcomes this problem by sharing its valence electrons with other atoms of carbon or with atoms of other elements.
 Not just carbon, but many other elements form molecules by sharing electrons in this manner.
-The shared electrons 'belong' to the outer shells of both the atoms and lead to both atoms attaining the noble gas configuration.
+The shared electrons 'belong' to the outer shells of both the atoms attaining the noble gas configuration.
 Before going on to compounds of carbon, let us look at some simple molecules formed by the sharing of valence electrons.

 The simplest molecule formed in this manner is that of hydrogen.
-As you have learnt earlier, the atomic number of hydrogen is 1.
-Hence hydrogen has one electron in its K shell and it requires one more electron to fill the K shell.
-So two hydrogen atoms share their electrons to form a molecule of hydrogen, $H_2$ .
-This allows each hydrogen atom to attain the
+As you have learnt earlier, the atomic number of hydrogen is 1.Hence hydrogen has one electron in its K shell and it requires one more electron to fill the K shell.
+So two hydrogen atoms share their electrons to form a molecule of hydrogen, H_2 .
+This allows each hydrogen atom to attain the electronic configuration of the nearest noble gas, helium, which has two electrons in its K shell.
+We can depict this using dots or crosses to represent valence electrons (Fig. 8.1).

-Figure 4.1 A molecule of hydrogen
+Fig 8.1 A formation of molecule of hydrogen